obscuredc/cozyasm/cli/README.md

 # cozyasm cli
-this is a placeholder folder for the cozyasm cli. this will contain the nodejs files needed to run cozyasm on the command line.
+this is the cli that you can use to run cozyasm! here are a few flags:
+- [x] `--dump`: dumps the outputs of the program to a local file
+- [x] `--gdump`: outputs the slightly formatted dump file to console
+- [x] `--int`: interprets the file given
+- [ ] `--compile=NAME`: compile to given name